 The answer is – yes, quite possibly.

->

-> HMRC do not care about your business
+HMRC does not care about your business

->

-> HMRC has no interest in your business, or you, or your team members.
+HMRC has no interest in your business, or you, or your team members.
 It’s a horrible fact but it is true.
-HMRC are there to collect your money, plain and simple.
+HMRC is there to collect your money, plain and simple.
 It’s not the fault of the folks who work there.
 It’s the system that’s broken – not the people.
 Of course, HMRC say that they have a team of people dedicated to helping you work out a ‘time to pay’ schedule but when you call the time to pay team you are met with a terrier-like approach from someone who has been trained to ask you for your personal credit card details.
 Our advice is not to bother going down this route.
 Save yourself the heartache and the high blood pressure.

->

-> Bear in mind …
+Bear in mind …

 As a business owner having some problems paying your tax you will fall in to one of three categories: